jpratt2/CucumberTemplateJava/README.md

 a) By. selenium locators.

-    And I click on By.tagname("button")
+    And I click By.tagname("button")

+ Additional options:

 	By.className("value")
 	By.cssSelector("value")
 	By.id("value")